Iggy Pop: Early life

 James Newell Osterberg Jr. was born in Muskegon, Michigan, on April 21, 1947, the son of Louella (née Christensen; 1917–1996) and James Newell Osterberg (1921–2007), an English teacher and baseball coach at Fordson High School in Dearborn, Michigan.
 He is of English, German, and Irish descent on his father's side, and Danish and Norwegian ancestry on his mother's side.
 His father was adopted by a Swedish-American nurse surnamed Osterberg.
 The family lived in a trailer park in Ypsilanti, Michigan.

-Ron Asheton later described him as having been a conventional teenager: "He hung out with the popular kids that wore chinos, cashmere sweaters, and penny loafers.
-Iggy didn't smoke cigarettes, didn't get high, didn't drink."
+As a child, Osterberg was interested in the industrial noises emanating from Michigan's manufacturing plants; he cites a visit to Ford's River Rouge Plant when he was nine as a particular inspiration for his musical development.
 Osterberg began to play drums in the fifth grade, first starting with rubber pads glued to plywood, before his parents bought him a drum set.
 In a 2007 Rolling Stone interview, he explained his relationship with his parents and their contribution to his music:

 Once I hit junior high in Ann Arbor, I began going to school with the son of the president of Ford Motor Company, with kids of wealth and distinction.
 But I had a wealth that beat them all.
 I had the tremendous investment my parents made in me.
 I got a lot of care.
 They helped me explore anything I was interested in.
 This culminated in their evacuation from the master bedroom in the trailer, because that was the only room big enough for my drum kit.
 They gave me their bedroom.

+He attended Tappan Junior High School, now Tappan Middle School.
+Ron Asheton later described him as having been a conventional teenager: "He hung out with the popular kids that wore chinos, cashmere sweaters, and penny loafers.
+Iggy didn't smoke cigarettes, didn't get high, didn't drink."